 // Next time any agent hits this issue,

-// the solution surfaces automatically.Four purpose-built algorithms for AI memory management.
-Each solves a specific failure mode discovered during production use.
+// the solution surfaces automatically.Off-the-shelf tools weren't enough.
+I had to design four custom algorithms for AI memory management, each solving a specific failure mode I ran into during production.

 Task completion: 40%